crossplane/upjet/docs/generating-a-provider.md

 3. Replace `template` with your provider name.

-    1. Export `ProviderName`:

-        ```bash
-        export ProviderNameLower=github
-        export ProviderNameUpper=GitHub
-        ```

-    2. Run the `./hack/prepare.sh` script from repo root to prepare the repo, e.g., to replace all occurrences of `template` with your provider name:
+    1. Run the `./hack/prepare.sh` script from repo root to prepare the repo, e.g., to replace all occurrences of `template` with your provider name and `upbound` with your organization name:

         ```bash
        ./hack/prepare.sh